 A key trait of any Salesforce professional is the drive and mentality to always be learning.
-Luckily, a huge number of people love to give back to the community, through presentations, videos, and of course, blogs.
+Luckily, a huge number of people love to give back to the community through presentations, videos, and of course, blogs.

-Top 10 Salesforce Blogs for Admins
+Top 10 Salesforce Admin Blogs

 1. Automation Champion

 As its name suggests, Automation Champion is the king when it comes to admin automation.
 Rakesh Gupta is a long-time Salesforce MVP and Salesforce Evangelist; he has been helping people through his blog in the form of training courses, books, and a lot of tutorial-based content.

 If you want to learn about Salesforce automation, this blog is for you.